Package Leaflet: Information for the Patient

 Do not take atorvastatin if you are breastfeeding your child.

-Do not take atorvastatin if you are fertile unless you take adequate contraceptive measures.
+Do not take atorvastatin if you are of childbearing age unless you use adequate contraceptive measures.

-The safety of atorvastatin during pregnancy and breastfeeding has not been demonstrated.
+The safety of atorvastatin during pregnancy and breastfeeding has not been established.

 Normally, this medication does not affect your ability to drive or operate machinery.
 However, do not drive if this medication affects your ability to drive.
 Do not operate tools or machinery if this medication affects your ability to operate them.